IN3PIRE/Code-Snippets/readme.md

-# AIO-Snippets: All in One Snippets
+# Code Snippets: All in One Snippets - In Different Programming Languages

 **Owner:** IN3PIRE